Jesse-21/b7b/README.md

-# B7B - A BEB Protocol Client
+# b7b - a BEB protocol client

 <img src="./b7b_logo.png" width="200" />

-B&B is a static web client for the open BEB Protocol.
+b7b is a static web client for the open BEB Protocol.
 It is not tied to or centralized to BEBverse, and uses an open source resolver contract to query dimensions.

 ## Contribution Guidelines